 There is a new trend emerging in the master suite.
 A lot of people are absolutely loving an open-plan bathroom.
-And it all has to do with the sense of space and luxury.
-Creating this occurs when we blur the lines between the bathroom and the boudoir.
+And it all has to do with the sense of space and luxury created when we blur the lines between the bathroom and the boudoir.

 Sense of Space

-From a practical design perspective, an open-plan bathroom can make both the bedroom and ensuite feel bigger, lighter and airier because they borrow light and space from each other.
+From a practical design perspective, an open-plan bathroom can make both the bedroom and ensuite feel bigger, lighter and airier.
+This is because they borrow light and space from one another.
 Put a wall up between the two rooms and suddenly the spaces feel smaller and more closed in because you’ve lost the lines of sight.

 Sometimes the trick is finding a balance between that relaxed, resort-inspired styling that we like, and our desire for privacy.
 Many people are also mindful of factors such as steamy showers, or their partner getting up – or going to bed – later than they do.